NervanaSystems/ngraph/doc/sphinx/source/core/constructing-graphs/execute.rst

 The nGraph :term:`IR` uses a strong, dynamic type system, including static shapes.
-This means that at compilation, every tensor (or, equivalently, every node output) in the graph is assigned **complete shape information** -- in other words one and only one shape.
+This means that at compilation, every tensor (or, equivalently, every node output) in the graph is assigned **complete shape information**;
+that is, one and only one shape.
 The static process by which this assignment takes place is called :term:`shape propagation`.

 A step-by-step example of how a framework might execute with complete shape information is provided here.
 For a step-by-step example using dynamic